cylc/cylc-admin/docs/proposal-spawn-on-d.md

 easier to do.

-*TODO: the UI will need to make it clear why a task is stuck waiting, as off-reflow parents will appear as finished in the n>0 window (they finished *before* the reflow was triggered).
+*TODO: the UI will need to make it clear why a task is stuck waiting, as off-reflow parents will appear as finished in the n>0 window (they finished before the reflow was triggered).
 Can we mark recently-active tasks?
 Or flow number?*
+(Note we have a similar problem in SoS really: previous-flow task outputs will not be used automatically unless those tasks happen to still be present in the task pool - and users do not generally understand why they will or will not be present).

 ## Submit number